 Crown Point in Lake County, Indiana — The American Midwest (Great Lakes)

 Location.
-41° 25.045′ N, 87° 21.873′ W. Marker is in Crown Point, Indiana, in Lake County.
-Marker is on Main Street (U.S. 231), on the left.
+41° 25.364′ N, 87° 21.854′ W. Marker is in Crown Point, Indiana, in Lake County.
+Marker is at the intersection of North Main Street and East Goldsborough Street, on the right when traveling north on North Main Street.
 Touch for map.
-Marker is on the east grounds of the former county courthouse.
 Marker is in this post office area: Crown Point IN 46307, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 The Old Lake County Courthouse, 1878 (approx. 0.4 miles away); First Physician (approx. 4.3 miles away); Great Sauk (Sac) Trail (approx. 4˝ miles away); St. John Township School District #2 (approx. 8 miles away); The Lincoln Highway / The "Ideal Section" (approx. 9 miles away); Hobart (Indiana) Patriotic Honor RollsSite of Huakiki (approx. 9.3 miles away); Dutch in the Calumet Region (approx. 9.6 miles away).

 Credits.
 This page was last revised on February 21, 2021.
 It was originally submitted on June 14, 2011, by Al Wolf of Veedersburg, Indiana.
 This page has been viewed 1,314 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 14, 2011, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.